11. Pneumatic pilot valve¶

 Allows you to automate movements.

 Thanks to pneumatic piloting, the pneumatic installation itself can activate the cylinder valve to produce automatic movements.
-For example, a pneumatic limit valve can cause a cylinder rod to re-enter once it has detected that it has fully exited.
+For example, a pneumatic roller limit valve can cause a cylinder rod to re-enter once it has detected that it has fully exited.

 Exercises¶